Schools, education and childcare

-Each school will have their own process in place for this to make sure that you child gets a meal if they are at home.
+Schools will have their own processes in place for this to make sure that your child gets a meal if they are at home.

 Contact your school if you have any questions about free school meals in term time or during the school holidays.